 First things first: the iPhone SE has a headphone jack and we'd very much like it if Apple kept things in place for the iPhone SE 2.

 If Apple doesn't mess with the design of the next iteration, there's little reason to see it removed.
 However, rumors point to a new look, so fingers are crossed that the 3.5mm headphone jack doesn't get left on the cutting room floor.

 A better battery

 From a value perspective, the iPhone SE is high on the charts if you're looking for a phone that will last you through the day.
-As we discovered in our in-depth battery test, the SE swept the floor of the other popular iPhone models, like the iPhone 7 and iPhone 6.
+As we discovered in our in-depth battery test, the SE swept the floor of the other popular iPhone models of the time, like the iPhone 7 and iPhone 6.

 While we're short on complaints about the SE's battery performance, it can only get better, right?
 We'd like to see Apple pushing some boundaries with its next phone with numbers that take it even higher.

-One of the more impressive things about the SE was that it fit in a similar set of specs found in the iPhone 6S.
+One of the more impressive things about the SE is that it fits in a similar set of specs found in the iPhone 6S.
 A punchy palm-sized smartphone that could handle everything that its fancier iPhone brethren could for a more digestible price.